 Day 2 – Grampians National Park to Adelaide

 Grampians National Park is an area rich in Aboriginal culture set in a beautiful landscape.
 We learn about the local Aboriginal culture with a visit to the Brambuck Cultural Centre.
 We enjoy a few walks in the National Park and take in some fantastic views before making our way to either McKenzie Falls or Silverband Falls.
 Leaving the Grampians behind, we pass through the town of Horsham before crossing the famed mighty Murray River and making the last leg of our journey into Adelaide.
+Accommodation tonight is at the Adelaide Central YHA.
 (B)

-Make the most of a day to relax and explore South Australia’s capital city Adelaide (overnight dorm accommodation included; meals and activities at own expense).
+Make the most of a day to relax and explore South Australia’s capital city Adelaide (overnight dorm accommodation included at the Adelaide Central YHA; meals and activities at own expense).
 If you’re looking for something exciting to do outside the city, why not try our Kangaroo Island Highlights Day Tour (Tour Code PKICC) or a Barossa Valley wine tour (Tour Code PBVDT).

 Day 4 – Adelaide to Flinders Ranges